Air Lab Console

 Get to know Air Lab Console, our web-based interface, allowing you to access data and configure your Air Lab.

-After a few seconds of loading the device's data, the Air Lab will connect and the web interface will appear.
-To indicate the connection, the Bluetooth icon will appear in the top-left corner of the Air Lab status bar.
+After a few seconds of loading the device's data, your Air Lab's data will be available to view.
+To indicate the connection, the Bluetooth icon t will appear in the top-left corner of the Air Lab status bar.

-Task: Use the Air Lab Console to give your Air Lab a personalized name.
+Task: Use Air Lab Console to give your Air Lab a personalized name.

-The Live Data page displays ongoing measurements as graphs.
+The Live Data page displays graphs of the data collected by your Air Lab on an ongoing basis.
 Hover over a graph with the mouse to read individual values.

 This view is particularly useful for displaying all graphs simultaneously, making it easier to spot correlations between air parameters and to see how specific events, such as opening a window, affect the environment across all graphs.